-The universe's elemental radiant energy manifests in two fundamental ways, as an electromagnetic (EM) field and a gravity field.
-They're the same universal field but with opposing densities.
-They coexist and coincide, but they're reciprocal.
-One does not exist without the other.
-And their continuity is impossible to disrupt.
+The fundamental constituent of the universe is radiant electromagnetic energy that manifests as a universal field (UF).
+It expresses in two ways, as an electromagnetic field (EM) and its inverse, a gravity field (-EM_g).
+They're the same UF but with opposite diffusion and different densities that are the intrinsic byproduct of a particle's inception.
+They coexist and coincide.
+But they're reciprocal.
+And one cannot exist without the other because of their uninterruptable continuity.